mkelley/sbpy/docs/sbpy/activity/dust.rst

 Projecting onto the sky
 ^^^^^^^^^^^^^^^^^^^^^^^

 Syndynes and synchrones may be projected onto the sky as seen by a telescope.
 This requires an observer.
-For precision work, `~sbpy.activity.dust.syndynes.Syndynes` source object should be in a heliocentric reference frame.
-Typically, the observer will observe in an equatorial reference frame.
-Here, we use the same J2000 heliocentric ecliptic coordinate frame that <JPL Horizons `https://ssd.jpl.nasa.gov/horizons/manual.html#frames`>_ and the <NAIF SPICE toolkit `https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/frames.html#Frames%20Supported%20in%20SPICE`>_ use, `~astropy.coordinates.HeliocentricEclipticIAU76`, and observe in the `~astropy.coordinates.ICRS` reference frame:
+For precision work, the ``Syndynes`` source object's ``State`` should be defined in a heliocentric reference frame.
+Typically, the observer will observe in an equatorial reference frame, but your needs may vary.
+Here, we generate syndynes in the same J2000 heliocentric ecliptic coordinate frame that <JPL Horizons `https://ssd.jpl.nasa.gov/horizons/manual.html#frames`>_ and the <NAIF SPICE toolkit `https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/frames.html#Frames%20Supported%20in%20SPICE`>_ use, `~astropy.coordinates.HeliocentricEclipticIAU76`, and observe the results in the `~astropy.coordinates.ICRS` reference frame:

 .. doctest-requires:: scipy